BladeFireLight/blog_source/_posts/projects/WindowsImageTools/2016-03-16-windows-image-tools-overview.markdown

 [^GPT]: GUID Partition Table.
 Used for Generation 2 and UEFI. will contain MSR, UEFI and Primary partition, may include options Recovery Tools and Recovery Image partitions

 [^MBR]: Master Boot Record.
-Used for Generation 1 and Lagacy BIOS.
+Used for Generation 1 and legacy BIOS.
 Will use one Primary partition